primarilysoftware/primarilysoftware.github.io/_posts/2018-07-03-minimalist-guide-to-asp-net-core-getting-started.md

 Note that the bit about showing a developer exception page has been removed, and there is no need to configure any services just yet, so that is gone too.
 What is left is fairly comprehensible.
-Use the `WebHostBuilder` to configure the app, in this case just setting up a static response.
-Once the `WebHost` has been built, we start running it.
+Use the `WebHostBuilder` to configure the `WebHost`, our app.
+For now, any request will return a static response.
+Once the `WebHost` has been built, call `Run` to start it up.

 ### Wrapping Up